-The groin is an area of your hip between your stomach and thigh, where your abdomen ends and your legs begin.
-The groin area contains five muscles that work together to move your leg.
-These include:
+The groin is an area of your hip between your stomach and thigh.
+It is located where your abdomen ends and your legs begin.
+The groin area has five muscles that work together to move your leg.
+These are called:

 - adductor brevis

 - adductor longus

 Groin pain is any discomfort in this area.
 The pain typically results from an injury caused by physical activity, such as sports.
 A pulled or strained muscle in the groin area is one of the most common injuries among athletes.

 What’s Causing My Groin Pain?

 Groin pain is a common symptom and can happen to anyone.
 There are some potential causes of groin pain that are more common than others.

 The most common cause of groin pain is a strain of the muscles, ligaments, or tendons in the groin area.
 This type of injury occurs most often in athletes.
 If you play a contact sport, such as football, rugby, or hockey, it’s likely that you’ve had groin pain at some point.